Sessions did not disclose contact with Russian ambassador, Justice Dept. says

 He provided a similar response to written questions submitted by Sen. Patrick Leahy, D-Vt.

-"There was absolutely nothing misleading about his answer,'' Sessions spokeswoman Sarah Isgur Flores said in a written statement, adding that Sessions took those meetings as a member of the Senate Armed Service Committee and not as a surrogate for President Trump's campaign.
+"There was absolutely nothing misleading about his answer,'' Flores said in a written statement, adding that Sessions took those meetings as a member of the Senate Armed Service Committee and not as a surrogate for President Trump's campaign.

+Sessions himself issued a terse statement last night, saying simply, "I never met with any Russian officials to discuss issues of the campaign.
+I have no idea what this allegation is about.
+It is false."

 The disclosures about Sessions communications, first reported by the Washington Post, come as calls have mounted for Sessions to recuse himself from overseeing the FBI's continuing investigation into suspected contacts between Trump associates and Russian officials.

-Late Wednesday, California Rep. Adam Schiff, the ranking Democrat on the House Intelligence Committee D-Calif., said that it was now "essential'' that the attorney general remove himself from any involvement in the federal inquiry.
+Late Wednesday, California Rep. Adam Schiff, the ranking Democrat on the House Intelligence Committee, said that it was now "essential'' that the attorney general remove himself from any involvement in the federal inquiry.

 "This is not even a close call; it is a must."